-If a double merle Great Dane is born deaf or becomes deaf within the first month after it’s born, it is irreversible and can be debilitating to the dog.
+If a double merle Great Dane is born deaf or becomes deaf within the first month after birth, it is irreversible and can be debilitating to the dog.

-White and lightly marked harlequins have a lack of pigmentation in their skin which doesn’t protect them from harsh UV sunlight, which can lead to severe sunburns and then develop into skin tumors and skin cancer.
+White and lightly marked harlequins lack pigmentation in their skin, which doesn’t protect them from harsh UV sunlight, which can lead to severe sunburns and then develop into skin tumors and skin cancer.

 Should I Adopt a White Great Dane?

 White Great Danes are very adaptable.
-If you choose a puppy, you should make certain of his eye and ear conditions so there won’t be any surprises later on.
+If you choose a puppy, you should make sure of his eye and ear conditions so there won’t be any surprises later on.

-If you decide to adopt an adult white Great Dane that you know is either deaf or has eye issues, you can find extra resources to help you with training him to be a perfect family member who is loyal, a guardian, and a protector.
+If you decide to adopt an adult white Great Dane that you know is either deaf or has eye issues, you can find extra resources to help you train him to be a perfect family member who is loyal, a guardian, and a protector.